Welcome to the VCU Adult Cystic Fibrosis Program!

-We are a multi-disciplinary team of a doctor, nurse, dietitian, respiratory therapist, social worker, physical therapist, pharmacist and research coordinator working together to fully meet any and all needs of our patients and families.
-We also have access to other specialists when special cases call for them.
+We are a team consisting of a doctor, nurse, dietitian, respiratory therapist, social worker, pharmacist and research coordinator working together to fully meet any and all needs of our patients and families.
+We access other specialists when needed to meet the identified issues.

-- Urgent care visit for CF-related problems: Scheduled M-F per physician availability
+- Urgent care visit for CF-related problems scheduled per physician availability

-For urgent/emergent CF-related problems after business hours or on weekends, patients should call (804) 828-0951 and ask to speak to the pulmonary fellow on call.
-A pulmonary fellow will discuss your emergency with your CF physician.
+- For urgent/emergent CF-related problems after business hours/on weekends, patients should call (804) 828-0951 and ask to speak to the pulmonary fellow on call.
+Pulmonary fellow will discuss your emergency with your CF physician

 - A patient's primary care physician or representative will contact the adult cystic fibrosis clinic staff and/or the adult cystic fibrosis clinic director to give a referral and to request a first appointment.

 - The PCP will fax or mail current medical records on the referred patient including the reason a referral is requested.

 - Upon receiving the information, the patient will be contacted via telephone or mail by the adult cystic fibrosis clinic staff informing them of the dates for the next available appointment.